amitibo/cameranetwork/docs/source/install.rst

 on the RaspberrPi.

 In the following we detail the procedure of installing the required prerequisites and main pacakge.
-Note that once the package is installed on one computer, it is much more time effective to create an image of the Odroid memory card and duplicate it as needed.
+Note that once the package is installed on one compture, it is much more time effective to create an image of the Odroid memory card and duplicate it as needed.
-``TODO Add instructions how to create and install Odroid Image``

 Prerequisites
 -------------